MatthewMarinets/ap_sc2_notes/feature_ideas.md

   * Tech Labs

 ### Transient
+* *Pull the Boys*: Your workers are teleported to your army
 * **Note** it's lot of extra work to get mission-specific details for each map
   * Most of these are also probably intended as jokes
 * Set player color to rainbow, must be reset with `/color`